coihsan/withastro-astro-f4ezip/src/content/blog/google/google ads/adssearchcopilot.md

 ---
-title: 'AI: Your New Google Ads Search Copilot - Embrace the Power and Navigate the Future'
+title: 'Your New Google Ads Search Copilot - Embrace the Power and Navigate the Future'
 description: 'Lorem ipsum dolor sit amet'
 pubDate: 'Dec 08 2023'
 heroImage: